-Staff found to be in violation of this policy shall be issued a letter of warning by the appropriate administrative superior.
-This warning shall be made a part of the employee's permanent record.
-Subsequent violations shall result in increasingly severe disciplinary action, up to and including dismissal.
+Staff found to be in violation of this policy shall be issued a letter of warning by the appropriate administrative supervisor.
+This warning will be made a part of the employee's permanent record.
+Subsequent violations will result in further disciplinary action, up to and including termination.

-Staff Participation in Political activities
+Staff Participation in Political Activities